crankyspock/rpi-pid-chamber/README.md

 ![Location of the temperature sensor](https://user-images.githubusercontent.com/56422704/194804848-52c2f169-7a2d-4656-9c09-05403cc5d964.jpeg)

 ## Wiring up the thermoelectic module
-Connect/solder the other end of the twin core/heavy duty hook-up wire to the peltier module.
+Connect/solder the end of the twin core/heavy duty hook-up wire from the IBT_2 module to the peltier module.
 Connect/solder the end of the twin core/light duty hook-up wire from the power supply to the two fans on the Thermoelectic Peltier Refrieration Cooling System.

 ## Test the system
 Insert the temperature sensor into the chamber and seal with Blue Tack.
 Connect the power supply to the wall socket and turn it on - the two fans on the TEC will produce significant noise, as they are runnng at full power.
 They are also VERY cheap, so their bearings will add to the noise after a short while.
-Since my setup is in a shed out back, the noise is not a problem to me, so I have not pursued a solution.
+Since my setup is in a shed out back, the noise is not a problem for me, so I have not looked for a solution.
 Another IBT_2 could be used to control the speed of the fans, but the system has better efficiency when the heatsinks are flushed as quickly as possible.
 The only advice I can give is to just replace the fans with good quality ones if noise is a problem.
 Log into the Raspberry Pi over SSH, change into the *rpi-pid-chamber* directory.
 Run the *sensors.py* script to identify the sensor IDs of the temperature probes.
 ```